Mauvemask/learngit/README.md

 # learngit
-learn how to use git from the beginning
+learn how to use remote repo from the beginning